 There were no animals, other than a toy rocking horse, no animal droppings, no pool, unregistered vehicle, or other alleged violations written in previous city reports.
 The yard, walkways, and driveway were clean, and groomed.

-City actions against the Heights family have include a back room hearing, surprise St. Patrick's Day RAID to execute a search warrant to count animals, placement of a photo album from the Raid at the City Hall front counter, a follow-up search of the inside of the house in May 2011, and filing of a lawsuit in September 2011.
+City actions against the Heights family have included a back room hearing, surprise St. Patrick's Day RAID to execute a search warrant to count animals, placement of a photo album from the Raid at the City Hall front counter, a follow-up search of the inside of the house in May 2011, and filing of a lawsuit in September 2011.

 See Video of City retreat